chris-straka/weibuddies/k8s/kafka/README_KRAFT.md

-# I got this from the kafka/config/kraft/README and edited it to my liking
+# kafka

+This readme document is a copy paste of the official kafka/config/krarft/readme.md (with my own personal edits).

 To bring up a kraft cluster...